justincmfong/CANOpenRobotController/doc/1.GettingStarted/GSBasicSimulation.md

 ```bash
 $ ssh debian@192.168.7.2
 ```
-You will be promoted for a password, which is the same as previous.
+You will be promoted for the user password (`temppwd` by default on a Beaglebone).

 At this point, you will have control of your remote computer through the terminal window.
 To change the permissions to allow exeuction, you must do this by navigating to the appropriate file location, and running the `chmod +x` command on the target. e.g.
 ```bash
 $ chmod +x ExoTestMachine_APP_NOROBOT
 ```
-This must be repeated for the `.sh` scripts as well, in this case `initVCAN.sh`.
+This must be repeated for the `.sh` scripts as well, for this example, `initVCAN.sh`.

 ### Option 2.
 Local Deployment
 > **[DEPLOY-LOCAL]** Follow these steps ONLY if you are deploying locally